solderq35/340-test/README.md

 # Hospital Website

 ## DISCLAIMER
 - **This project will be archived as read-only indefinitely as of April 5, 2024**.
-Any existing site deployments listed below will stay up, but future maintenance or fixes are not planned
+Any existing site deployments listed below *may* stay up, but future maintenance or fixes are not planned
-- The site URL index page will load as expected, but any other page **will not load**, as the Heroku / ClearDB database I was using is no longer available for free, as of December 18, 2023
+  - The production deployment I was using on [render.com](https://hospital-website.onrender.com/) will only load the index page (which doesn't make any database calls), as the Heroku / ClearDB database I was using is no longer available for free, as of December 18, 2023
+  - In theory, this project should still work with a locally deployed SQL database or a cloud SQL database (which you may or may not have to pay for).
+However, future compatibility with newer NodeJS versions (probably needed for most cloud deployments) is not guaranteed; as listed below this was last tested with NodeJS v16.15.1
 - The info given below is otherwise still accurate from an educational standpoint, and there a variety of other database vendors that may offer free or cheap plans (do your own research).
 If you pick a nonrelational database vendor like MongoDB, the SQL code as written below will need adjustments, as [seen here](https://web.engr.oregonstate.edu/~hessro/teaching/cs493-sp22#Using-MongoDB-to-Store-API-Data)

 ## Site URL (Try it Yourself!)